 Capital spending in the EU27 chemical industry

-In relative terms, the ratio of capital spending to added value, or capital intensity, of the chemical industry in the EU27 area has been increasing substantially from 2004 to 2010, followed by less significant changes during the years 2011-2019.
-Capital intensity values reached 16.5% in 2019.
-This is slightly below the long-term average intensity over the years between 2001 and 2018 at 17.6%.
+In relative terms, the ratio of capital spending to added value, or capital intensity, of the chemical industry in the EU27 area has been globally increasing from 2003 to 2021.
+Capital intensity values reached 18.7% in 2021, e.i:4% above 2003’s level.

 The European chemical industry continues to believe in the future.
 It needs to maintain investment in its existing infrastructure and in new production facilities to ensure the chemical sector has a viable and vibrant future.